 X is an integer value and must be one of the following values: 0, 1, 2, 3, 4, 5 or 6.
 The default setting is 0.
 Each value represents a certain functionality, which is described below:

 TimeTag = 0 ;tag counting is switched off and any signal to the "TAG IN" is ignored, nBytes can be set to 4 or 8 (see below for further details on nBytes).
-Also any state input, master reset input or ADC input signals are ignored.
-TimeTag - 1 the tag is counting the internal 80MHz clock signal of the EPGA and is therefore

-- TimeTag = 1 ;the tag is counting the internal 80MHz clock signal of the FPGA and is therefore functioning as a timer.
+Do also not provide any state/sign input, master reset input or ADC input signal.
+TimeTag = 1 ;the tag is counting the internal 80MHz clock signal of the FPGA and is therefore functioning as a timer.
 Any signal to the "TAG IN" is ignored.
-This mode is not working in combination with the state input. - TimeTag = 2 ;the tag is counting the external LVTTL signal applied to the "TAG IN".
+This mode is not working in combination with the state/sign input.
+TimeTag = 2 ;the tag is counting the external LVTTL signal applied to the "TAG IN".
 The counter is reset with the start of a new measurement.
-This mode is not working in combination with the state input. - TimeTag = 3 ;tag counting is switched off and any signal to the "TAG IN" is ignored.
-This value must be set for using the ADC functionality in combination with the state input and the master reset input. - TimeTag = 4 ;corresponds to the setting of TimeTag = 3. - TimeTag = 5 ;must be set for using the tag as timer (similar to TimeTag = 1) but in combination with the state input.
-A pulse on "Tag In" resets the timer to 0. - TimeTag = 6 ;must be set for using the tag as counter (similar to TimeTag = 2) but in combination with the state input.
+This mode is not working in combination with the state/sign input.
+TimeTag = 3 ;tag counting is switched off and any signal to the "TAG IN" is ignored.
+This value must be set for using the ADC functionality in combination with the state/sign input and the master reset input.
+TimeTag = 4 ;corresponds to the setting of TimeTag = 3.
+TimeTag = 5 ;must be set for using the tag as timer (similar to TimeTag = 1) but in combination with the state/sign input.
+A pulse on "TAG IN" resets the timer to 0.
+TimeTag = 6 ;must be set for using the tag as counter (similar to TimeTag = 2) but in combination with the state/sign input.

-The number of bits which are available for each detector event (x, y, t) is defined by an additional parameter called "nBytes" in the tdc\gpx3.ini file.
+The number of bits which are available for each detector event (x, y, t) is defined by an additional parameter called "nBytes" in the tdc_gpx3.ini file.